Social Giving: The Fundraising Guide for Nonprofits

 Plan fundraisers with a digital-native mindset.

-In 2021, Tiltify released landmark research on “The New Normal” in peer-to-peer fundraising.
-In the research, Tiltify stated, “For peer-to-peer fundraising programs to remain relevant in the rapidly changing digital world, they must evolve their strategies and tactics to better meet the needs of the tech-savvy public.”
-Essentially, it’s time to embrace a digital-native approach when planning fundraising campaigns in 2022 and beyond.
+According to Tiltify’s landmark research on “The New Normal” in peer-to-peer fundraising, “For peer-to-peer fundraising programs to remain relevant in the rapidly changing digital world, they must evolve their strategies and tactics to better meet the needs of the tech-savvy public.”
+Essentially, it’s time for nonprofits to embrace a digital-native approach when planning fundraising campaigns moving forward.

 Source: Tiltify x GoodUnited Digital First Study

-A digitally-native approach means that, rather than conceptualizing a fundraiser for in-person engagement and pivoting it to the internet, you plan a campaign with the idea that it will take place on the internet from the start.
+A digitally-native approach means that, rather than conceptualizing a fundraiser for in-person engagement and pivoting it to the internet, you plan a campaign with the idea that it will take place online from the start.

-There are a few interesting points to highlight from Tiltify’s research with regards to embracing a digital-native mentality:
+There are a few interesting points to highlight from Tiltify’s research with regard to embracing a digitally-native mentality:

 • It’s time to embrace innovative digital engagement methods.
-For example, Tiltify notes that TikTok is experiencing a booming growth in both the general number of users and nonprofit engagement.
-This could also mean embracing creative digital peer-to-peer activities, such as video gaming and streaming fundraisers.
+For example, Tiltify notes that TikTok is experiencing booming growth in the number of users and nonprofit engagement and a total of 69 million messages sent on Facebook.
+This could also mean engaging supporters more personally through conversational messaging and embracing creative digital peer-to-peer activities, such as video gaming and streaming fundraisers.

 • Donors should be active participants in the event.
-With in-person events, donors give to their fundraising peer and might hear about the participant’s experience walking a mile, running a race, or something along those lines after the event occurs.
-With a virtual campaign, donors can keep up with participants' success using rewards, targets, and polls.
+With in-person events, donors give to a peer fundraiser and might hear about their experience walking a mile, running a race, or something along those lines after the event occurs.
+With a virtual campaign, donors can keep up with participants' successes using rewards, targets, and polls.
 For example, participants can complete a new “silly” task for each $100 raised.
-That way, donors and participants are engaged from start to finish.
+That way, donors and participants stay engaged from start to finish.

 • Fundraising events outperform individual-created campaigns.
-Essentially, you’re likely to raise more by hosting Challenges on Facebook rather than simply equipping your supporters with the knowledge to host their own individual birthday fundraisers.
+Essentially, you’re likely to raise more by hosting Challenges on Facebook than by simply equipping your supporters with the knowledge to host their own individual birthday fundraisers.

-• Fundraisers who have hosted 3+ campaigns raised almost 3x as much as first-time fundraisers.
-A digital-native mentality means recognizing that virtual fundraising campaigns can be repeated throughout the year.
+• Fundraisers who have hosted more than three campaigns raised almost three times as much as first-time fundraisers.
+A digitally-native mentality means recognizing that virtual fundraising campaigns can be repeated throughout the year.
 You can create a Facebook group for a physical fitness-based Challenge and keep the group open throughout the year.
-Every few months, you can activate that same group of successful fundraisers in a new campaign— perhaps, each time targeting a different physical fitness activity.
+Every few months, you can activate that same group in a new campaign—perhaps each time targeting a different physical fitness activity.

 By conceptualizing campaigns with digital engagement in mind from the start, the possibilities for your P2P efforts greatly expand.
 Thinking outside of the box in this manner is key for successful social fundraising.